ccdcoe/Providentia/README.md

 ## Features

 - Can be used to manage infrastructure, defensive or offensive exercises
-  - Supports multiple identical environments for each actor
+  - Supports multiple identical cloned environments for each actor
 - Planning and design of exercise networking
   - Templating engine, allowing for value substitution in addresses, domains, etc.
   - Supports multiple address pool within same layer 2